 CHANGES AND INTERRUPTIONS TO SAILINGS AND SERVICES

 All departure/arrival times are local - please refer to your documents.
 Sailing schedules may be interrupted and/or crossing times extended or changed without notice to you due to adverse weather conditions, tidal conditions, unforeseen operational or technical reasons beyond our control.
+For the latest sailing information and travel updates please visit www.brittany-ferries.co.uk/routes/sailing-updates.
 It may be necessary to use alternative ships on any sailing or to change/withdraw the facilities/services available for various operational, technical or scheduling reasons.
 If changes in route, facilities or timing advised before outward travel date and before boarding are not acceptable to you and you choose not to travel then a full refund of the unused elements of your holiday cost will be made.
 Similarly, if a pre-paid facility such as on board accommodation is unavailable or provided to a lower category then the appropriate price difference will be refunded.
 We will try to notify you, if practicable in advance, using the contact number provided at the time of booking.
-We cannot accept liability for any losses, damages or expenses arising or any consequential losses howsoever caused as a result of the cancellation, diversion or delay of the ship where 'force majeure', or matters outside of our control apply, for example, extreme weather conditions, unforeseen technical breakdown to ship or port facilities, strike action or blockade of ports or significant building work ongoing outside of your accommodation, which is not known to us in advance of your outward travel date and building work from a third party (such as accommodation development).
+We cannot accept liability for any losses, damages or expenses arising or any consequential losses howsoever caused as a result of the cancellation, diversion or delay of the ship where 'force majeure', or matters outside of our control apply, for example, extreme weather conditions, unforeseen technical breakdown to ship or port facilities, strike action or blockade of ports.
 If these circumstances become apparent after boarding or at sea our priority is to deliver you safely to the most appropriate port.
 In these situations our liability will be limited to a refund of the appropriate portion of fare if returned to the country of departure or fare differential if delivered to a different port to that originally planned.
 In all cases outlined above the refund of the appropriate portion of the fare paid will be the total extent of our liability to you.
 We shall not be liable for any losses, damages, expenses or any consequential losses howsoever arising.

 BOOKING AND PAYMENT

-A deposit of £30 per person (€80 per person on Ireland-France route) and relevant insurance premiums are required to secure a booking.
+A deposit of £40 per person (€80 per person on Ireland-France route).
 When you secure a booking we will issue a document that sets out the details and provides other information.
 On issuing your document, the contract will take effect.
 Any monies paid to your travel agent are held by the agent on your behalf until we issue our confirmation invoice, after which your travel agent holds the monies on our behalf.
 Full payment must be received at least 60 days before outward travel date, or at the time of booking if that is within 60 days of outward travel date.
 If full payment is not received, we reserve the right to cancel the booking and retain any deposit.
 A charge is made for the use of all cards except UK debit cards (Irish euro debit cards for bookings made in Ireland).
 Documents are sent out 2 weeks prior to outward travel date.
 Special requests cannot be made a condition of your booking as they are always subject to availability and cannot be guaranteed.
 Accommodation only bookings are made solely at our discretion and are subject to a £50 administration fee.

+Motorised vehicles must arrive at the designated port of departure for both outbound and return sailings under their own power, failure to do so will invalidate this transport contract.
 The latest check in time for each journey will be shown on your documents.
 This may vary depending on whether you have any special requirements, are travelling as part of a group or for other reasons.
 If you do not meet latest check in requirements, then your space cannot be guaranteed.
 You must have all necessary documents to enter the countries which you intend to visit and for re-entry into the UK or Ireland.
 It is the passenger's responsibility to establish his or her own individual requirements.
 If you do not have valid documents you will not be able to board.
 Brittany Ferries accepts no responsibility for passengers refused entry to any country by the relevant authority for whatever reason.
-Brittany Ferries has absolute discretion whether or not to accept any passenger, their vehicle, luggage or pet on board and reserves the right to refuse carriage or to refuse to retain any person as a client if their conduct or condition is likely to disrupt or affect the enjoyment, safety or well being of others.
+Brittany Ferries has absolute discretion whether or not to accept any passenger, their vehicle, luggage or pet on board and reserves the right to refuse carriage or to refuse to retain any person as a client if their conduct or condition is likely to disrupt or affect the enjoyment, safety or wellbeing of others.
 Brittany Ferries will exercise its discretion fairly and shall be under no liability for any additional costs incurred by such a person as a result of Brittany Ferries refusing carriage or refusing to retain any person as a client.

 LOW SEASON FACILITIES AND SPECIALIST SERVICES